-How Much Car Can I Realistically Afford?By Caitlin in Auto
+How Much Car Can I Realistically Afford?By Bryan in Auto

 Driving is an expensive endeavor, no matter where you live in the world.
 In Canada especially, our winters can be the stuff of legend.
 With those winters comes rust, pot holes, black ice that leads to fender benders, and everything else under the sun that causes wear and tear on our vehicles.
 But of course, the weather isn’t the only thing that brings the damage level on our cars up and drives their value down.
 Gas, maintenance, insurance, and registration all need to be factored in when it comes to the true cost of owning and operating a car or truck of any kind.

 It’s no secret that for anyone who drives on a regular basis cars cost money with every turn, acceleration, and pump of the brakes.
 Some people have no problem dealing with those costs, while others need to scrape together every penny to keep up with their payments.
 New cars, in particular, are hazardous to many people’s finances from the minute they buy them, to the minute they sell them.
 Even used cars come with all sorts of issues that need attending.
 All that being said, for many people, driving is a necessary evil, one they need to undertake so that they can make money in the first place.
 Then again, all that money might just end up going back into their car.

 So, our question is this: how much car can you realistically afford?
 If you’re a regular driver and are thinking of buying, leasing, or financing sometime soon, this is a question you definitely need to ask yourself before making any big decisions.

 Trying to decide between a new and a used car?
 Check out this infographic.